LearnersGuild/learnathon/README.md

 - Share one thing they can improve on
 - Offer a suggestion for how they can improve

 It is also important to give feedback on _behavior_, not _character_.
-Saying "One thing you did well is that you have nice hair." is not as useful/actionable as "One thing you did well was ask clarifying questions when you didn't fully understand what I said."
+Saying "What you did well is that you were nice." is not as useful/actionable as "One thing you did well was ask clarifying questions when you didn't fully understand what I said."

 [example-challenge-gist]: https://gist.github.com/lg-bot/d3653ebe023f0f515644